FOR WITHDRAWALS – Summer Sessions

 - Students who withdraw from a four-week or six-week summer session within the first week of the session will receive 100 percent refunds.
 Withdrawals after the first week are not eligible for refunds.

-- Students who withdraw from a nine-week or twelve-week summer session within the first week of the session will receive 100 percent refunds.
+- Students who withdraw from the twelve-week summer session within the first week of the session will receive 100 percent refunds.
 Fifty percent refunds will be given if students withdraw from courses in the second week.
 Withdrawals after the second week are not eligible for refunds.

 FOR COMPLETE WITHDRAWALS – Fall and Spring Semesters